1) What is Anxiety Neurosis?

 - Sticking to a healthy food and sleep schedule and making it a priority might help them cut down their stress and improve their mood.

 - Venting out their views, worries, etc in any form can be very helpful for the individuals.
-They are often advised to create a time frame to worry.
+They are often advised to create a time frame to worry about.
 In this method, an individual takes half an hour or one hour to just vent out all the worries of their day together to a person, in a voice note, etc. instead of worrying about situations at different times of the day.

 - Being part of self-help or self-supporting groups will help the individual understand that they are not alone, giving a sense of strength to them.